 This could lead to those workers pursuing claims in the High Court or County Court or discrimination claims in the Employment Tribunal, potentially at considerably greater expense to the employer.

-For more information on the issues raised in this article or on employment law matters in general, please contact us on 0117 904 6000.
+For more information on the issues raised in this article or on employment law matters in general, please contact our Employment Law team or call us on 0117 904 6000.